darius-daniel/alx-low_level_programming/0x0A-argc_argv/README.md

 3-mul.c - a program that multiplies two numbers and prints the result

 4-add.c - a program that adds positive numbers and prints the result

+100-change.c - a program that prints the minimum number of coins to make change for an amount of money.